ikskuh/spu-mark-ii/docs/simple-mmu.md

 ## Overview
 - 16 bit virtual addresses
 - 24 bit physical addresses
-- 256 MMU / interrupt contexts (cpu state + mmu config)
 - 16 banks a 4096 byte -> 64 kB address space
-- Provides interrupt handling

 ## Function
 The MMU translates virtual addresses in a physical addresses by utilizing 16 pages.

 Each page contains 4096 bytes of memory which can be write-protected.

 The physical address for a memory access is created by looking up the upper 12 bit in the page descriptor and taking the lower 12 bit of the virtual address:

 ```
 physical[23:12] := mmuConfig[virt[15..12]][15..4]
 physical[11:0]  := virt[11..0]
 ```

 When a non-enabled page is accessed, the MMU raises a fault signal and sets the corresponding bit in the Page Fault Register.

 When a non-writeable page is beeing written, the MMU raises a fault signal and sets the corresponding bit in the Write Fault Register.

 ## Configuration
 The MMU configuration is mapped into the physical address space at a system-defined location and has the following layout:

 | Offset  | Size | Access | Description           |
 |---------|------|--------|-----------------------|